-The school will take account of guidance from DfE in relation to the planning and delivery of online learning when it is issued; as well as nationally recognised guidance including guidance from the UK Safer Internet Centre on safe remote learning and London Grid for Learning on the use of videos and livestreaming.
+The school will take account of guidance from DfE in relation to the planning and delivery of online learning when it is issued; as well as nationally recognised guidance including

 Staff will always use school/service owned devices and accounts for the delivery of online/virtual lessons/tutorials.
 Where possible, applications that facilitate the recording of lessons will be used subject to data protection and retention/storage guidelines.
 School leaders will randomly sample recorded lessons in order to safeguard pupils/students and staff and to ensure that policies are being followed.